pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 3.  **LUT 3D**

-**Color balance** is designed to be applied to linear RGB data that hasn't been corrected for contrast, i.e. before **filmic, tone curves** etc. It does not preserve the chrominance because its *explicit purpose* is to adjust chrominance creatively.
+**Color balance** is designed to be applied to linear RGB data that hasn't been corrected for contrast, i.e. before **filmic RGB, tone curves** etc. It does not preserve the chrominance because its *explicit purpose* is to adjust chrominance creatively.
 Similarly for **LUT 3D**, for which the main goal is to emulate analog film emulsions or complex aesthetic transforms.

-I remind readers here that **filmic** is a dynamic range compressor, from the high dynamic range of the camera to the low dynamic range of the screen.
-It is not a tone curve intended to apply an artistic correction, but a mapping of tones to force fit the sensor data into the the available screen space.
-Filmic tries to protect the details as much as possible (which we assume *a priori* are in the middle tones) and to keep a certain optical readability in the image.
+I remind readers here that **filmic RGB** is a dynamic range compressor, from the high dynamic range of the camera to the low dynamic range of the screen.
+It is not a tone curve intended to apply an artistic correction, but a mapping of tones to force fit the sensor data into the the available screen space. filmic RGB tries to protect the details as much as possible (which we assume *a priori* are in the middle tones) and to keep a certain optical readability in the image.

-Before **filmic**, in the linear pipe, we still find some modules that work in Lab but perform linear operations that should (strictly speaking) be realized in linear RGB:
+Before **filmic RGB**, in the linear pipe, we still find some modules that work in Lab but perform linear operations that should (strictly speaking) be realized in linear RGB: